3 main reasons girls drop out of school

 School fees are a known reason for girls leaving school early: families tend to pay for the boys rather than the girls if money is tight.

-But there must be other reasons; so scientists interviewed almost 80 girls in secondary school to figure out why they are more likely than boys to leave school.
+But there must be other reasons; here are other reasons why they are more likely than boys to leave school.

-The first reason the girls mentioned was their periods.
-They said they often didn’t have access to sanitary pads.
-That can cause embarrassing leakages, many trips to the latrines, or needing to go home to wash out stains.
+The first reason the girls leave school is their periods.
+These girls may not have access to sanitary pads.
+The fear of embarrassing leakages, many trips to the latrines, or needing to go home to wash out stains have been identified.
 Because they used whatever replacement material they can get their hands on, like mattress pieces or cloth, they often got painful rashes and pain.

 You are like in class and then… the blood went until to the cloth and desk, … then when I stood a fellow told me I have stained.